HannaKalantar/Elk-Stack-Project/README.md

 ![](https://github.com/HannaKalantar/Elk-Stack-Project/blob/9b881559124dea34dfd54d204d01846ba3a7ec81/Diagrams/Network%20Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the file-playbook.yml may be used to install only certain pieces of it, such as Filebeat.

 https://github.com/HannaKalantar/Elk-Stack-Project/blob/9b881559124dea34dfd54d204d01846ba3a7ec81/Ansible/file-playbook.yml